yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

  Two weeks done.
 Tomorrow's the first real project — analysing an actual phishing email start to finish.
 Everything from this week converges.

  **76 days left.**

+ # Day 15 of 90

+Today I analysed a real phishing email start to finish — the way a SOC analyst would on the job.

+URL submission to VirusTotal and URLScan.io.
+Social engineering breakdown.
+Final write-up in the format real SOC tickets take.

+ What surprised me most was how legitimate the email looked at first, even though the URL behind it told a completely different story.**

+Two weeks ago I would have looked at that email and dragged it into spam.
+Today I produced a one-page incident report on it.
+The skills feel real now.

+ **75 days left.**